ztrhgf/LAPS/README.md

 PS: another nice solution is to create HTTPS listener, that is used to send these password, securely

 How to use:
+- download the whole repository as a ZIP file and extract it to your hard drive
-- open powershell console under account with right to read LAPS password from AD
+- open the PowerShell console under an account with the right to read the LAPS password from AD and navigate to the extracted folder
+  - `Set-Location '<extractedFolderRoot>'`
 - import modules AdmPwd.PS
+  - `Import-Module AdmPwd.PS`
-- open Send-LAPSPassword.ps1 file
+- dot source Send-LAPSPassword.ps1 file
+  - `. .\Send-LAPSPassword.ps1`
-- run function Send-LAPSPassword (Send-LAPSPassword -computerName pc1 -to admin@domain.cz)
+- run function Send-LAPSPassword
+  - `Send-LAPSPassword -computerName pc1 -to admin@domain.com`